zzc6332/worker-handler/README.md

     The complete form of `options` is an object that includes the `transfer` and the `timeout` properties:

-    - The value of `transfer` is an array of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) that will have their ownership transferred to the `Worker`.
-If there are any transferable objects in the `payload`, they must all be passed into the `transfer` array.
+    - The value of `transfer` is an array of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) that will have their ownership transferred to the `Worker`,  used to specify the `transferable objects` in `payloads` that need to be transferred.

+      If this property is not specified, all `transferable objects` in `payloads` will be automatically identified and placed into the `transfer` array.

+      If there is no need to transfer any objects, then set `transfer` to `[]`.

     - The value of `timeout` is a number of milliseconds representing the timeout duration for this connection.

       After the specified timeout, the connection will be closed, no further responses will be received, and the `Promise` returned by the `Action` will become `rejected`.

        A number less than or equal to `0` means no timeout.

     If only one of `transfer` or `timeout` needs to take effect, you can directly pass the  value of the one you need to the `options`.

     If neither `transfer` nor `timeout` needs to take effect, you can omit the values when not passing any `payload`.
-Otherwise, you can pass any of the following values: `null`, `undefined`, `[]`, or any number less than or equal to `0`.
+Otherwise, you can pass any of the following values: `null`, `undefined`, any number less than or equal to `0`.

-  - ...`payload`:
+  - ...`payloads`:

     The parameters required for the calling of the target `Action`, passed in sequence.